martinthomson/webpush-aggregate/draft-thomson-webpush-aggregate.md

 ## Aggregation Channel Request Format

-The content of this request is a JSON {{JSON}} array that contains more than one JSON object.
-Each JSON object in the list contains the following fields:
+The content of this request is a JSON {{JSON}} object.
+The keys in the object are the URIs of the channels being aggregated.
+The corresponding value is an object containing the following keys:

-channel:

-: The channel to include in the aggregated channel.

 expires:

 : A date and time in {{RFC3339}} format that identifies when the provided channel becomes invalid.
 The push server MUST remove the channel from the aggregation set when this time expires.
+This field is optional, in which case the channel does not expire.

 pubkey:

-: An optional field containing the public key to be used for encrypting messages on ths channel. [[TBD: This - primarily the corresponding CPU load - is probably the largest problem with this security architecture.]]
+: The public key to be used for encrypting messages on ths channel.
+This field is optional.  [[TBD: This - primarily the corresponding CPU load - is probably the largest problem with this security architecture.]]

 {:br }